thominj/DataMiner/README.md

 DataMiner
 ==========

-A set of tools for common datamining operations in PHP.
+A set of tools for common data mining operations in PHP.